 Data logged when using the Cashinator app or when entering the Cashinator website will only be transmitted to third parties if this is required by law, determined by a court order or if disclosure is necessary in the event of attacks on the Internet infrastructure of the Cashinator app for legal or criminal prosecution.
 They are not passed on for other non-commercial or commercial purposes.

 Both the Cashinator app and the Cashinator website use Google Analytics.
 Google Analytics collects statistics about page views or app errors in order to continuously improve the app.

-The generated information about the use of the Cashinator app is transmitted to a Google server in the USA with an anonymous IP address and it is stored there.
+The information generated regarding the use of the Cashinator app is transmitted to a Google server in the USA with an anonymous IP address and stored there.
 The IP anonymization feature in Analytics sets the last octet for IPv4 IP addresses and the last 80 bits in memory for IPv6 addresses to zero.
 As a result, the exact IP address of the user is not stored.

 Google will use this information to evaluate your use of the Cashinator app and the Cashinator website in order to compile corresponding reports for the operator (Daniel Mikus).
 Google may also transfer this information to third parties.